-Resolution 3G.
+Resolution 3F.
 Re-elect Howard Millar

-Shareholders noted Howard Millar's position as Remuneration Committee Chair and his previous ties to the Company.
-Ryanair's new Chairman, Stan McCarthy, refreshed the Board committees including their Chairs.
-Furthermore, over five years has passed since Howard Millar was a full-time employee of Ryanair and hence he is considered Independent under the 2018 Code.
+Shareholders noted Howard Millar's previous ties to the Company.
+Over five years have passed since Howard Millar was a full-time employee of Ryanair and hence he is considered Independent under the 2018 Code.
+See page 18 (Independence).
+Additionally, the Company's new Chairman, Stan McCarthy, refreshed the Board Committees from June 1, 2020 and Mr. Millar is no longer the chair of the Remuneration Committee.